Lu73-star/VoxFuture-FlutterClean/replit.md

 - `http`: For API calls
 - `flutter_lints`: Code quality and linting

+## Security Configuration

+### API Keys
+The app uses Replit Secrets for secure API key management:

+1. **OpenAI API Key Configuration**:
+   - Go to the Secrets tab in Replit (🔒 icon in sidebar)
+   - Add a new secret with key: `OPENAI_API_KEY`
+   - Paste your OpenAI API key as the value
+   - The workflow automatically passes this to Flutter via `--dart-define`

+2. **How it works**:
+   - The workflow command includes `--dart-define=OPENAI_API_KEY=${OPENAI_API_KEY:-}`
+   - This passes the secret from Replit to the Flutter app at compile time
+   - The deployment build also includes this configuration
+   - The prediction service validates the key before making API calls

+3. **Key Features**:
+   - No API keys are committed to source code
+   - Keys are injected at build/run time
+   - Helpful error messages if key is not configured
+   - Network error handling included

 ## Notes
 - Firebase integration was removed for simplification - can be re-added later
-- API keys should be moved to environment variables before production deployment
 - Image assets exist but were replaced with icons for splash screen
 - The app is configured for web deployment with proper host settings for Replit
+- All API keys use environment variables (Replit Secrets) - never commit keys to source code
+- The splash screen automatically redirects to login after 3 seconds

 ## Future Enhancements
-- Add Firebase authentication
+- Add Firebase authentication for real user management
-- Integrate with prediction API
+- Integrate with prediction API (OpenAI key configuration ready)
 - Implement subscription management
-- Add persistent storage for history
+- Add persistent storage for prediction history
-- Configure proper API key management with environment variables
+- Add user profile management